Sage POWER R8 Fly Rod Review / Model-by-Model Comparison - Maybe Sage Dies a Slow Death for the Sake of Private Equity Profits

 Welcome to fly rods.
 I've been selling them a long time.
 If you want to be an asshole in this community, customers and fly shops will know about it.
 Customer loyalty to a brand matters so much more than it does when you're selling hats and t-shirts.
 It's not about the product as much anymore when the competition offers similar or equally great options but with much friendlier treatment of both customers and fly shops.

 Another example: I just heard directly from a customer the other day that it took 6 months for Far Bank to repair his R8 Core rod.
+A guy in the comments here is defending Sage by saying it "Only took two months" for him.
 For reference, Orvis takes about a week for their Helios series which is comparable.
 Scott and Winston are probably 3-4 weeks on average (estimating here based on lots of customer feedback over the years).
 Customers rarely seem to break Thomas & Thomas rods so I have very little repair time feedback.
 I can call the nice people there and ask if anyone is curious.
 For me as a dealer, they get whatever I need done very fast and they are incredibly nice to work with.
 That has always been my experience.
 Wonderful people.

 As for me, do you know what happens when a customer breaks any rod that I sold them?
 They can call me and I'll send them a loaner rod until their rod gets repaired.
 Every single thing I do is about my customers and I think most of them know that.
 It would certainly explain why they keep coming back year after year.

 I think it's worth considering which shops and rod brands you give your money to, and if you feel the same then keep all this in mind.
-I was not even permitted to have the new RIO Gold fly lines at all either, why not?
 I tell the truth and I'm independent of the usual sponsored reviews - I am not paid by any company to review anything so I am able to be much more honest.

 If you'd like my suggestion for a great powerful fly rod from a much better, nicer fly rod company, I highly recommend you try the Thomas & Thomas Exocett 88